MillaKar/IoT-perusteet/README.md

   IoT pipeline:

   Tehtävät 1:
-    Ask name
+    Ask name:
+      Just a test; asks a name from user and responds depending on the name.
-    Blink the led
+    Blink the led:

     Blink the external led
     Burglary alarm
     Interrupt